globocom/go-m3u8/testdata/media/scte35/AdBreak.md

 The `EXT-X-DATERANGE` (`SCTE-OUT`) tag is already on the manifest, as might be the `EXT-X-CUE-OUT` tag, but there are NO Break segments or PDT tag yet.

-In this case, when calculating the *Media Sequence* for the Ad Break, we assume the value will be **zero**.

 **Test File:** `/testdata/media/scte35/withAdBreakNewNotReady.m3u8`
 ```
 #EXTM3U